News and blog banners

 • Your child’s name, hometown, favorite foods, animals, or toys

 This personal touch makes homemade board books extra special.
 My son loved being the “star” of his own books.
-And he got a huge kick out seeing household favorites (like our dogs or his toy cars) featured inside.
+And he got a huge kick out of seeing household favorites (like our dogs or his toy cars) featured inside.

 3. Go At Their Pace